 Spray your air-conditioning/heater vents with a mixture of hydrogen peroxide and tea tree oil to combat mold.
 Make sure that filters are changed monthly, especially during the pollen season.

-Wash all fruits and vegetables (even organic) thoroughly and effectively.
-This can be done using a hydrogen peroxide bath of 1-capful per sink of purified water.
+Wash all fruits and vegetables (even organic) thoroughly and effectively by using a hydrogen peroxide bath of 1-capful per sink of purified water.

 Natural Allergy Relief – In Conclusion

-If you suffer from food allergies, it is a fairly simple process to determine which food or foods are causing the reactions and eliminate them from your diet.
+If you suffer from food allergies, it is a fairly simple process to determine which food or foods are causing your reactions and eliminate them from your diet.
 Try eliminating all of the most common food allergens (listed above) for a period of two weeks.
-Then introduce one at a time, and if there are no reactions, try adding another after three or four days.
-This is called an “elimination” diet and is very helpful at identifying specific food allergens.
+Then reintroduce one at a time.
+If there are no reactions, try adding another after three or four days.
+Called an “elimination” diet, this is very helpful at identifying specific food allergens.

-If your main allergy concerns show up during spring and fall, it’s wise to begin preventative allergy supplements at least a month before the season begins.
-However, if needed, you can also begin a natural allergy and respiratory supplement at the first signs of an allergy attack.
-The takeaway is to be prepared so that you’re not at the mercy of over-the-counter meds that can make you drowsy and zap your energy levels.
+If your main allergy concerns appear during spring and fall, it’s wise to begin preventative allergy supplements at least a month before the season starts.
+If needed, you can also start a natural allergy and respiratory supplement and plant-based quercetin at the first signs of an allergy attack.
+The takeaway is to prepare so that you’re not at the mercy of over-the-counter meds that often make you drowsy and zap your energy levels.

-Make whatever adjustments you have to make to avoid or minimize exposure to known allergens for you and your children.
-This repairs the immediate concern, but don’t forget to “see the forest through the trees” and take a long-term perspective for allergy relief.
+Make whatever adjustments are needed to avoid or minimize exposure to known allergens for you and your children.
+While this repairs the immediate concern, don’t forget to “see the forest through the trees” and take a long-term perspective for allergy relief.
 Preparation and prevention are always the best strategies.
 Strengthening the terrain of your body, mainly your immune system (your gut), is the best answer to the root cause of allergies and many other health concerns as well.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Oasis Advanced Wellness/OAWHealth does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Oasis Advanced Wellness/OAWHealth are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician of choice.